cst8209/words-final/README.md

-# words
+# Words

-This repository contains the starter files for the Words project.
+## Objective
+Create a basic web application that displays a list of words and allows the user to add and remove words.
+Limit the user to unique words.